 Evaluating Lease Agreements

-Expert-defined terms from the Certificate in Tenant Mix Analysis (This is the direct translation, but the phrase "tenant mix analysis" might be more commonly referred to as "tenant coordination" or "tenant placement" in some contexts.) course at London School of Planning and Management.
-Free to read, free to share, paired with a globally recognised certification pathway.
+Expert-defined terms from the Certificate in Tenant Mix Analysis course at London School of Planning and Management.
+Free to read, free to share, paired with a professional course.

 **Abatement** #